Optimal Echo Chambers: Introduction

-The principal feature distinguishing our model from this literature is the continuous state space (rather than binary).
-The continuous state space is a natural way to think about similarity between different states,\footnote{For example, if the state of the world represents the optimal minimum wage policy, it is intuitive to think that \$16 is more similar to \$15 than \$6.} and we show that key intuition from prior work carries over: signals close to the prior expectation are of higher expected quality (Proposition \ref{prop:hwithinr}).\footnote{This is also true in \citet{gentzkow2018ideological}, discussed further below, whose model features normally distributed signals.} Then, we derive new insights for which the richer state space is essential: echo chambers can balance credibility and usefulness (see Figure \ref{fig:totalvar}), accuracy can be improved by restricting sampling based on signal value (Proposition \ref{prop:finiter}), uncertainty about source quality can mean that higher signals indicate lower states (Proposition \ref{prop:actionnonmon}), and broadening the range of views someone is exposed to can stunt their learning by making them less responsive to the views of others (Proposition \ref{prop:dadr}).
+Our continuous state space is a natural way to think about similarity between different states,\footnote{For example, if the state of the world represents the optimal minimum wage policy, it is intuitive to think that \$16 is more similar to \$15 than \$6.} and we show that the key intuition from \citet{gentzkow2006media} carries over: signal realizations close to the prior expectation are of higher expected accuracy (Proposition \ref{prop:hwithinr}).\footnote{This is also true in \citet{gentzkow2025ideological}, whose model features normally distributed signals, discussed further below.} For the remainder of our results, the richer state space is essential, allowing us to study echo chambers on a spectrum.
+Our paper is the first to study the essential trade-off between credibility and usefulness that affects learning from others whenever one is not certain about the accuracy of others' information.
+The setup does not rely on biased signals (though we allow for them), as our agent can focus on confirmatory reports by sampling unbiased signals with realizations close to her prior expectation.
 Our results do not depend on discontinuities created by binary signals, or the boundedness of their support.
-Our setup does not rely on biased signals, as do the aforementioned papers; rather, our agent achieves a similar result by sampling unbiased signals close to her prior expectation.
-And our results do not require reputation built over time---even in our one-shot setup, credibility instantly accrues to viewpoints similar to the agent's own.
+And we do not require reputation built over time---even in our one-shot setup, credibility instantly accrues to viewpoints similar to the agent's own.